davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

   System.out.println(map.toString());
   > [Adam=3.2, Jan=2.5, Tony=3.0, Aaron=3.2, David=4.0, Brad=3.9]
   ```

+- The `values()` method only needs to return all the values stored in any Java `Collection`.
+That means you can return an `ArrayList` of values, or a `LinkedList`, or a `HashSet` of values, etc. Essentially, anything that implements `Collection` is okay to use.
+(I returned an `ArrayList` in my own implementation.)

 - Implement the `V remove(K key)` method in the `OpenMap` class.
 It returns `null` if the key is not found, or it returns the removed value.
 Recall that, if the key is found, you cannot simply set the array entry to `null` because it breaks the linear probing algorithm you use for `get()` and `put()`.
 Instead, it seems counterintuitive, but you *must* keep the `Entry` in place, but set the key portion of the entry to `null`.